wesleysanjose/ianow/README.md

 - `--chunk_size`: This is the chunk size and the default value is 1000.
 - `--chunk_overlap`: This is the chunk overlap and the default value is 100.
 - `--docs_root`: This is the root directory of your documents.
 This is a required argument.
-- `--global_kwargs`: This is the global keyword arguments and the default value is `**/*.txt`.
+- `--kwargs`: This is the global keyword arguments and the default value is `**/*.txt`.
 This is used to filter the documents to be loaded.
 - `--query`: This is your query string, used to query against LLM with the context of loaded documents.
 This is a required argument.
 - `--load_in_8bit`: Use this flag to load the model in 8 bit.
 It is optional.
 - `--bf16`: Use this flag to load the model in bf16 if the device supports it, otherwise it will load in fp16.
 It is optional.